HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 6. Restart the Portal server to apply your changes.

-    !!!note
-        To revert to the default editor toolbar, remove the property `inplaceEdit.toolbarConfigForRichText` and restart the server.
+    - To revert to the default editor toolbar, remove the property `inplaceEdit.toolbarConfigForRichText` and restart the server.

 ???+ info "Related information"
     - [WebSphere® Integrated Solutions Console](../../../deployment/manage/portal_admin_tools/WebSphere_Integrated_Solutions_Console.md)